ericrallen/proxy-config-dotfiles/README.md

 Your `~/.bash_profile` controls various environment variables and functions available to your shell.
 In this case we need to set up the environment variables `HTTP_PROXY` and `HTTPS_PROXY`.

-There are some `npm` packages that will also require that `node-gyp` download and utilize resources from nodejs.org, but `node-gyp` won't use the TLS settings we are going to configure in our `.npmrc` file below, so you may also need to set the environemnt variable `NODE_TLS_REJECT_UNAUTHORIZED`.
+There are some `npm` packages that will also require that `node-gyp` download and utilize resources from nodejs.org, but `node-gyp` won't use the TLS settings we are going to configure in our `.npmrc` file below, so you may also need to set the environment variable `NODE_TLS_REJECT_UNAUTHORIZED`.

 **NOTE**: You can forego setting the `NODE_TLS_REJECT_UNAUTHORIZED` environment variable and opt to just toggle it when you encounter a TLS error with `node-gyp` by running the following command and then performing your `npm install` again: `set NODE_TLS_REJECT_UNAUTHORIZED=0`.
 This is probably the safer option, but is also more tedious.